Skip to content

 Code Examples

-Consistent typography through the app
+Consistent typography through your app

 It is recommended to use the provided LocalTextStyle in order to maintain consistent text styling across your app.